 space weather forecast

-ASTRON certainly doesn't intend to 'get' alone.
-Kruithof: ,,The universe is so fascinating that we see things every day that we have never seen before.
-What is noise to us may be data to others.
-For example, our technology allows us to calibrate satellites and thus make GPS signals even more accurate for agriculture, for example.
-And with Lofar we see right through all the interference.
-In this way we can see solar activity, say the space weather.
-We are now ready to issue a so-called space weather forecast.
-This is important if you know that radio communication and electricity grids can fail during intense sun activities.
-If you know when the radiation harms your network, you can take this into account."
+ASTRON certainly does not intend to just ’fetch.
+Kruithof: ,,The universe is so fascinating, that every day we see things we have never seen before.
+What is noise to us can be data to others.
+With our technology we can, for example, calibrate satellites to make GPS signals even more accurate for agriculture, for example.
+And with Lofar we can see right through all the interference.
+So we can see solar activity, say space weather.
+We are now so far advanced that we can issue a so-called space weather report.
+That's important when you know that radio communications and power grids can break down during intense solar activity.
+If you know when the radiation damages your network, then you can take this into account.’’